blockiyt/hoferland-corona-api/README.md

 To install the project, first install screen with `apt install screen`, then fork this repository and clone it to your local machine.
 And at last do `./start.sh` and visit your browser on http://localhost:3000
 ## Deployment 🏹

-To deploy this project simply type ` node index.js` and let it run in an screen.
+To deploy this project simply type `node index.js` and let it run in a screen.
 Then route your reverse proxy to the port `3000` or just connect to it over this port.

 ## Tech Stack 💻